 Hotspot Shield is not a good choice if you want to use a VPN on any of your games consoles or streaming devices.
-This includes (but isn’t limited to) Apple/Android TV, Roku, Chromecast, Kodi, Amazon Fire TV Stick and all games consoles.
-These are all listed as ‘unsupported’ platforms on Hotspot Shield’s website, meaning they are not compatible with the software in any way, so we’d advise looking elsewhere and not wasting your time.
+They are all listed as ‘unsupported’ platforms on Hotspot Shield’s website, meaning they are not compatible with the software in any way.

 Streaming & Torrenting

 Hotspot Shield is a good choice for streaming fans, with access to both Netflix and BBC iPlayer possible through its US and UK servers.
-We’re not sure how long this will last for though, as a lack of dedicated streaming servers means that this could change from one day to the next – in fact, up until recently HSS didn’t work with either of these popular sites.
+We’re not sure how long this will last for though, as a lack of servers dedicated to streaming means that this might change from one day to the next – in fact, up until recently HSS didn’t work with either of these popular sites.

-HSS has done very well to provide access to this site considering the BBC’s recent crackdown on VPN providers, however a lack of city-level servers means that if this one was to stop working, you wouldn’t really have any backup options.
-Thankfully it looks like they’re pretty dedicated to providing hassle-free streaming solutions, so hopefully this will continue for a long time.
+HSS has done especially well to provide access to iPlayer considering the BBC’s recent crackdown on VPN providers, however a lack of city-level servers means that if your UK connection was to stop working you wouldn’t have any backup options.

-Good news for torrenters too, as P2P activity is permitted on all of Hotspot Shield’s worldwide servers, massively reducing the risk of congestion at busy times.
-Combine this with a minimal logs policy and speedy uploads on local connections and you’ve got yourself a great VPN for risk-free filesharing.
+It’s good news for torrenters too, as P2P activity is permitted on all of Hotspot Shield’s worldwide servers, massively reducing the risk of congestion at busy times.
+Combine this with a minimal logs policy and speedy uploads on local connections and you’ve got a great VPN for risk-free file sharing.